-• It is forbidden to smoke, use open fire, tools, equipment, etc., on the cargo deck and points of the berthed ships carrying dangerous goods, and in the coastal storage areas of dangerous goods.
+• It is forbidden to smoke, use open fire, tools, equipment, etc., on the cargo deck and points of the berthed ships carrying dangerous goods of dangerous goods.

 4. CLASSES, TRANSPORTATION, LOADING/UNLOADING, HANDLING, SEPARATION, STACKING AND STORAGE OF DANGEROUS LOADS